operate-first/sre/sre_maturity.md

 ### Security - Phase 1: The ‘Crawl’ Phase

-Security are the controls (administrative, technical, physical) that are put in place to manage risk of a company to an acceptable level.
+Security is a set of controls (administrative, technical, physical) that are put in place to manage the risk of a company to an acceptable level.
-At this phase, access to the service is limited to those that strictly require it.
+In this phase, access to the service is limited to those that strictly require it.
 Users that have access to the service have the minimum amount of permissions they need to operate the service.
 Additionally, access is revoked as soon as possible when a user no longer needs to, for example when the user leaves the group / company.
 All access to the system is logged.

-You have a mechanism for managing credentials & secrets, and delivering them as configuration into your services.
+A mechanism exists for managing credentials & secrets, and delivering them as configuration into your services.
-You are likely doing ad-hoc security activities such as assessments, vulnerability scans and pentesting.
+Engineers are likely doing ad-hoc security activities such as assessments, vulnerability scans, and pen-testing.
-These ad-hoc tests inform larger release milestones rather than continious releasing.
+These ad-hoc tests inform larger release milestones rather than continuous releases.

 ### Security - Phase 2: The 'Walk' Phase

 In this phase you start to look at compliance.
 Compliance relates to all the activities implemented to make sure that security controls meet requirements from compliance certifications/attestations (i.e. ISO 27001:2013, HIPAA, SOC 2 Type 2, PCI DSS, etc.).
-You may also have your own internal compliance processes or security standards depending on your company.
-Those compliance certifications/attestations are the tangible items you can give to your customers to provide assurances of your security posture.
+Companies may also have your own internal compliance processes or security standards Those compliance certifications/attestations are the tangible items you can give to your customers to provide assurances of your security posture.

-Regarding people, you implement background checks for individuals with privileged access to the environment.
+Background checks are implemented for individuals with privileged access to the environment.
-The more individuals with privileged access, the more background checks you have to run.
+The number of background checks needed grows linearly with the individuals with privileged access

 Security activities that were previously ad-hoc are now running regularly for each release, scanning your source & your production environment.
 Doing 'security impact assessments' at the design phase of service features and architecture decisions pushes you security awareness earlier in the process.
 This goes hand in hand with having a Common Vulnerabilities and Exposures (CVE) response process.
-All you dependecies are being scanned for vulneraiblities and you are responsive to vulnerability reports, able to push out fixes to production quickly in accordance with CVE severity.
+All code dependencies are being scanned for vulnerabilities and you are responsive to vulnerability reports and are able to push out fixes to production quickly in accordance with CVE severity.

 ### Security - Phase 3: The 'Run' Phase